 Sabrina Kern (Mary Addison/Agatha), Carolyn Hennesy (Mother Superior), Courtney Halverson (Catherine), Hannah Fierman (Sarah), Trin Miller (Laura), Lindsay Seim (Doris), Justin Miles (Jimmy), Jayson Warner Smith (Mary’s Father), Seth Michael (Father Andrew), Shaun Fletcher (Deputy Earl), Marsha Berger (Sister Susan)

-Bousman seems lost when he has attempted anything outside of the Saw films.
+All of these other films demonstrate that Bousman seems lost when he has attempted anything outside of the Saw films.
 Without a progression of sadism and torture set-pieces as their focus and with only their dramatics left to drive them, his other horror films have felt tepid and flat.
 He has demonstrated no ability whatsoever to stage a musical in Repo!
 A Genetic Opera and The Devil’s Carnival.
-Still, Bousman keeps churning horror films out as though he might find something that works – but in each successive case, it feels like he is making smaller and smaller films that disappear from theatrical to direct-to-dvd and cable releases and are cast with increasingly less recognisable names.
+Still, Bousman keeps churning horror films out as though by trying his hand at everything he might find something that works – but in each successive case, it feels like he is making smaller and smaller films that disappear from theatrical to direct-to-dvd and cable releases and are cast with increasingly less recognisable names.

 Bousman piles on the cruelties inflicted on the girls – like the Saw series, these are the only thing that drive the film.
 Courtney Halvorsen vomits at the dinner table with morning sickness and is told not to waste food and made to eat it up again.
 Sabrina Kern is locked in a coffin for several days and not released until she says her name is Agatha, during which Carolyn Hennesy decides she must be fed mother bird style and chews up food and dribbles it into her mouth.
 At the threat of expulsion for telling stories, Hannah Fierman cuts her tongue off with a pair of scissors – but only manages to cut it halfway off before Carolyn Hennesy grabs the scissors and finishes the job.